-Day 1: Meet at 9:00am at the Columbia Icefields campground cook shelter.
-We will issue and check equipment before heading out for advanced instruction on crampon, technical ice axe use and ice anchors.
-We will also review and build on intermediate level crevasse rescue skills.
+Day 1: Meet at 9:00 am at the Columbia Icefields campground cook shelter.
+We will issue and check equipment before heading out for advanced instruction on crampons, technical ice axe use, and ice anchors.
+We will also review and build on intermediate-level crevasse rescue skills.
 This is typically done on the Athabasca glacier or the lower glacial slopes of Mt Athabasca.

 Core Topics include:

 - Crampon use (flat point, front point, combined)

 - Use of Ice Tools

 - Movement techniques on low, moderate & steep ice

 - Belay devices and techniques for lead climbing and following